White House Moves To Save Bees

 But some environmental groups are continuing to zero in on pesticides, particularly a class of insecticides called the neonicotinoids, saying use of these chemicals needs to diminish to protect pollinators.

-In a memorandum to federal agencies, Obama ordered EPA to assess the impact of all pesticides, including neonicotinoids, on pollinator health.
+In a memorandum to federal agencies, Obama ordered the Environmental Protection Agency to assess the impact of all pesticides, including neonicotinoids, on pollinator health.
 EPA had already begun that assessment, but it now has a deadline of 180 days to complete the work and begin any necessary regulatory action.

 Pollinators—bees, birds, bats, and butterflies—are disappearing from the environment, Obama’s directive says.
 “The problem is serious and requires immediate attention to ensure the sustainability of our food production systems, avoid additional economic impact on the agricultural sector, and protect the health of the environment,” it says.